Palermes Street, Name and History

 History

-Brothers, Mr Louis M Pascal and Mr Claude Mario Pascal emigrated to New Zealand from Loire, France, in 1878 and were early settlers in the Manawatū.
+Brothers, Mr Louis M Pascal and Mr Claude Marie Pascal emigrated to New Zealand from Loire, France, in 1878 and were early settlers in the Manawatū.
 Mr Jean Baptiste Pascal also emigrated and joined his older brothers in 1884.
 Palermes Street, D.P.3617, section 311, was owned by either Mr CM Pascal or Mr LM Pascal, of Messrs Pascal Bros, from 1890 onwards.

 At a Borough Council meeting in June 1914, a letter was acknowledged from Mr L Pascal, and referred to the Public Works Committee.
 He wished to name a new street running from Cuba Street extension to Main Street west, Palermes Street.
 The street, comprised of a mixture of residential and business sites, was ready to be taken over.
 Mr Pascal reminded the council, that they were to add a culvert.
 This was also referred to Public Works.